 ZAZU

 boutique

-Zazu and I had to wait 2 weeks to see my trusted vet and surgeon of over 30 years and we had our appointment on Friday October 4th.
+I decided to get a second opinion from a surgeon and after a 2 week wait to see my trusted vet and surgeon of over 30 years, we had our appointment on Friday October 4th.
 Based on the x-rays he did not feel that the spleen was enlarged much or there was anything in the liver.
 The heart was normal, he sounds normal and his eyes had the cataracts but no ulcer or glaucoma.
 I asked about him crying when he tries to get up out of the bed.
 His back legs seemed a bit stiff but hips and knees look good.
 It may be a disc in his spine.
 We have scheduled a full ultrasound for Zazu with radiologist report on Tuesday October 8th.

-I have renewed optimism for Zazu.
+ZAZU